-The Group as a lessor
+TPG as a lessor

-As a lessor the Group classifies leases as either operating or financial leases.
+As a lessor, TPG classifies leases as either operating or financial leases.

 A lease is classified as a financial lease if it transfers substantially all the risks and rewards inherent to ownership of the underlying asset and classified as an operating lease if it does not.